itchio/itch/docs/integrating/platforms/linux.md

 operating systems are still a reality.
 Distributing both 32-bit and 64-bit binaries is a small effort that prevents a lot of headaches.

+*Unlike Windows, 64-bit installations of Linux might not be able to run 32-bit applications, at least not out-of-the-box.*

 Here's one way to do it: structure your game with separate folders, like so:

 ```